ali-tm-amin/eng99_pre_assignment_project/README.md

  <https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-strong-getting-started-strong>
  - We need run the yml files from admin mode

+### Setting up enviornment variables

+- Add thes lines to app deployment yml file

+      ports:
+        - containerPort: 3000
+       env:
+        - name: DB_HOST
+          value: mongodb://<app-ip>:27017/posts

+- Get a shell into the Container that is running in your Pod:
+`kubectl exec -it <pod name> -- sh`
+- your shell, view the environment variables:
+`printenv`
+- Copy the ip and added to the env varibale lines you added to yml deployment file
+- refresh the states by applying to yml file then it should bring posts on the browser.

 # other K8 commands for local host
 ## install hyperhit and minikube